hariscats/learn-azure-ai/04-azure-ai-search/README.md

-# Azure AI Search Solution Provisioning and Flask Application
+# Azure AI Search Solution Provisioning and Flask App

 This directory contains a script to provision the necessary Azure resources for an Azure AI Search solution, as well as a Flask app that interacts with these resources to perform search queries and display results.